Nauman3S/SmartHydroponics/README.md

 In settings page, you can configure your device.
 You can set network type (WiFi/GPRS) and you can set network APN details as well.
 ![SCR1](artwork/scr3.png)

-13. Open the [test dashboard](https://nodered-proxy.production.wrapdrive.tech/ui/#!/2) to see the live data
+12. Open the dashboard to see the live data

 <br><br>